qmk/qmk_firmware/keyboards/splitkb/kyria/keymaps/lw/readme.md

 Custom keymap for the [kyria keyboard](https://blog.splitkb.com/blog/introducing-the-kyria).
 It is intended to be used with an *English (US, intl. with dead keys)* keyboard layout (includes the `keymap_us_international.h` header).

-This layout is mainly designed for every day writing and programming.
+This layout is mainly designed for every day writing in either English, French or German and programming.

-The layout implements all accents and symbols found on a **swiss** keyboard.
+The layout implements all accents and symbols (leveraging dead keys) found on a **swiss** keyboard.
 It uses Unicode for special characters.
 It makes use of the [Linux built-in IBus Unicode input](https://docs.qmk.fm/#/feature_unicode?id=input-modes) and relies on [WinCompose](https://github.com/samhocevar/wincompose) for Windows.

 ## Build this keymap
 ```bash